Working Papers

 Brint, Steven, Mark Riddle, and Robert A. Hanneman.
 2006.
 "Reference Sets, Identities, and Aspirations in a Complex Organizational Field: The Case of American Four-Year Colleges and Universities."
 Sociology of Education 79: 229-252.

 Brint, Steven.
 2005.
-"Creating the Future: 'New Directions' in American Research Universities."
+"Creating the Future: The 'New Directions' in American Research Universities."
 Minerva 43: 23-50.

 Brint, Steven.
 2002.
 "Data on Higher Education in the United States: Are the Existing Resources Adequate?"
 American Behavioral Scientist 45: 1493-1522.

 Brint, Steven.
 2002.
-"Rise of the Practical Arts."
-Pp. 61-89 in The Future of the City of Intellect: The Changing American University, edited by Steven Brint.
+"The Rise of the Practical Arts."
+Pp. 61-89 in Steven Brint (ed.), The Future of the City of Intellect: The Changing American University.
 Stanford, CA: Stanford University Press.

 Brint, Steven.
 2000.
 "Higher Education."
-Pp. 1178-1186 in Encyclopedia of Sociology, edited by Edgar F. Borgatta and Rhonda J. V. Montgomery.
+Pp. 1178-1186 in Edgar F. Borgatta and Rhonda J.V.
+Montgomery (eds.)
+Encyclopedia of Sociology.
 New York: Macmillan Reference USA.

-Higher Education and the Market Place
+Higher Education and the Marketplace

-Brint, Steven, Kristopher Proctor, Scott Patrick Murphy, and Robert A. Hanneman.
-2011.
-"The Market Model and the Growth and Decline of Academic Fields In U.S. Colleges and Universities, 1980-2000."
-Forthcoming in Sociological Forum.
+Steven Brint, Kristopher Proctor, Scott Patrick Murphy, and Robert A. Hanneman.
+2012.
+"The Market Model and the Growth and Decline of Academic Fields in U.S. Four-Year Colleges and Universities, 1980-2000."
+Sociological Forum 27: 275-299.

 Brint, Steven.
 2007.
 "Can Public Research Universities Compete?"
 Pp. 91-118 in Roger L. Geiger, Carol L. Colbeck, Roger L. Williams, and Christian K. Anderson (eds.), The Future of American Public Research Universities.
 Rotterdam: Sense Publishers.